coping with lockdown

-This is a difficult time for everyone and for some it may be stressful and panic for the foreseeable future.
+This is a difficult time for everyone and for some it may be stressful for the foreseeable future.
 We could all do with some help on coping during COVID-19!
 With kids off school, unemployment, everything closed; everything has come to a halt.
 However, we must follow government guidelines for self-isolating if you have symptoms and social distancing to minimise the spread of COVID-19.

 Here I will share how to cope whilst working at home, kids being at home and how to continue with your normal daily life and tips on how to stay healthy.

 With supermarket shelves empty our common store cupboard ingredients are out of stock as the nation is stockpiling.

 Have a look in your cupboard and fridge and see what is actually in date and what is not in date.
 All non-perishable foods have a longer shelf life lasting a longer time without spoiling and don’t need to be kept in the fridge.

 Start using perishable and non-perishable foods which are due to go out of date where you can make a meal which you can then freeze.
 I am sure we all have ingredients in our store cupboard that have not been used in a while so before panicking to shop, check what you have.
 You may find alternative grains such as couscous, bulgar wheat, noodles, naan bread as an option if there is no pasta and rice.

 Readymade microwaveable pouches of couscous and rice may be available.
 Pick up something you have not tried before, it may be a type of pulses such as butterbeans that will be on the shelf instead of chickpeas/kidney beans.

 Potatoes, onions, root vegetables and sweet potatoes have a longer shelf life and you can buy a large pack to get you through.
 You may find more fresh produce available during this time.
 If you stockpile too much you may feel overwhelmed with all the food and not even use all the products you have brought; so, think twice before you buy.